ClairePalandri/ClairePalandri.github.io/_pages/test.md

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)
-    -   Typical assumptions
+    a.
+Typical assumptions
-    -   What do they provide?
+    b.
+What do they provide?
 (Estimator properties)
-    -   What to do when they are violated?
+    c.
+What to do when they are violated?

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)